MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

 ---
 author: SoniaLopezBravo
-description: Understand the architecture of interactive (sessions) quantum computing and learn ho to create a new session. ms.date: 07/17/2023 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk
+description: Understand the architecture of interactive (sessions) quantum computing and learn how to create a new session. ms.date: 03/15/2024 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk